bloopepper/civic-salon/README.md

 This project uses next/font to automatically optimize and load Geist, a new font family for Vercel.

 # Learn More
+TO learn more about Python, take a look at https://python.org/

+TO learn more about FastAPI, take a look at https://fastapi.tiangolo.com/ (FastAPI Documentation)

 To learn more about Next.js, take a look at the following resources:

 Next.js Documentation - learn about Next.js features and API.